Tuminha/Projects-Python-CS50-Harvard-University/README.md

 2. [Home Federal Savings Bank](problem%20set%201/home_federal_savings_bank/) - Determine reward amount based on user's greeting
 3. [File Extensions](problem%20set%201/file_extensions/) - Determine the media type of a file based on its extension
 4. [Math Interpreter](problem%20set%201/math_interpreter/) - Interpret and calculate simple arithmetic expressions
+5. [Meal Time](problem%20set%201/meal_time/) - Determine the appropriate meal based on the time input

 (More projects will be added as I progress through the course)